Spread the love

 Beaches in Caloundra vary from the calm protected waters in the Pumicestone Passage at Golden Beach and Bulcock Beach, to the surf break at Moffat Beach, to family friendly Kings Beach.
 You can enjoy everything from windsurfing to volleyball, family barbecues to beach yoga and pilates on the beaches of Caloundra which is why it is very popular with families.

+Heading only 15 minutes drive north in our Toyota for Kawana Waters there are plenty of less known beaches.
 With its long stretch of open beaches, this region hosts some of the best surfing spots on the Coast with names like Wurtulla, Buddina, Currumundi and Warana Beaches.
 Keen surfers are spoilt with their pick of uncrowded banks on this superb section of coastline.

 Boasting countless barbecue areas, great amenities, clean swell and lifeguards aplenty, Mooloolaba’s serene beaches are a visitor’s dream and are very safe for swimming.
 Afterwards enjoy a bit of retail therapy at Mooloolaba’s exclusive boutiques or relax at one of the many cafes and restaurants for some alfresco dining along the beachfront.